Emma Spool

 Emma Spool (also known simply as Mrs. Spool) is a fictional character created by screenwriter Tom Holland for the 1983 film Psycho II.
-She serves as the primary antagonist, and is portrayed by Claudia Bryar.
+Portrayed by Claudia Bryar, Spool serves as the primary antagonist.
 More attention is given to her character in Psycho III, although she only appears as a corpse.

 In the Psycho sequels

 Psycho II

-Emma Spool, the waitress at a diner in the (fictional) town, Fairvale, California, urges owner Ralph Statler to make Norman Bates (Anthony Perkins)—newly released from the mental institution he was institutionalized in during the original film—the cook's helper.
-Statler accepts and Norman meets with Mrs. Spool.
+Emma Spool is a waitress at a diner in the (fictional) town Fairvale, California.
+She urges owner Ralph Statler to hire Norman Bates (Anthony Perkins) as the cook's helper.
+Bates has been recently released from a mental institution, institutionalized since being identified as a killer in the original 1960 film Psycho.
+Statler agrees, and Norman meets with Mrs. Spool.
 At about this time, a series of brutal murders occur that bear a similarity to the ones Norman committed years before.

-In the film's final scene, Mrs. Spool comes to visit Norman and reveals to him that she is his real mother.
-She tells him that she had him when she was very young and out of wedlock.
-She was put away by the state and her sister, Norma Bates, took Norman in her care, raising him as her son.
+In the film's final scene, Mrs. Spool visits Norman and reveals to him that she is his real mother.
+She tells him that she bore him when she was very young and out of wedlock.
+She was put away by the state, and her sister Norma Bates took Norman in her care, raising him as her son.
 Mrs. Spool, while telling him this, is unaware she is actually sipping tea which Norman has poisoned.
-The poison takes effect and Mrs. Spool begins to cough.
+As the poison takes effect, Spool begins to cough.
 Norman picks up a nearby shovel and hits her on the head, killing her.

-Norman takes his new "Mother" upstairs, and begins talking to himself in Spool's voice, recreating his murderous "Mother" persona.
+Norman takes his new "Mother" upstairs and begins talking to himself in Spool's voice, recreating his murderous "Mother" persona.

 Psycho III

-A month later, Mrs. Spool's murder remains undiscovered and she is thought missing.
+A month later, Mrs. Spool's murder remains undiscovered; she is thought missing.
 By now, Norman has begun his murder spree anew, keeping and communicating with Mrs. Spool's preserved corpse in the same way he had with Mrs. Bates.
-A reporter named Tracy Venable (Roberta Maxwell) comes to Fairvale to investigate the murders, and quickly suspects Norman.
+A reporter, Tracy Venable (Roberta Maxwell), arrives in Fairvale to investigate the murders.
+She quickly suspects Norman.

-Eventually, an itinerant musician named Duane Duke (Jeff Fahey) discovers the truth about Mrs. Spool.
-Norman kills Duane when he tries to use Norman's secret to extort money from him.
-Tracy eventually discovers the truth behind Mrs. Spool's disappearance, as well as her true identity: Spool was in fact Norman's aunt, and killed Norman's father, John, in a jealous rage after he left her for her sister.
+Eventually, Duane Duke (Jeff Fahey), an itinerant musician, discovers the truth about Mrs. Spool.
+He tries to use Norman's secret to extort money from him.
+Tracy eventually discovers the truth behind Mrs. Spool's disappearance, as well as her true identity and history: Spool was in fact Norman's aunt, and killed Norman's father, John, in a jealous rage after he left her for her sister.
 Spool then kidnapped the child Norman, having convinced herself that he was her own.
 She was arrested and institutionalized, and Norman was returned to Mrs. Bates.

-Tracy confronts Norman, who is now assuming the "Mother" personality, and tells him the truth about Spool and his mother.
+Tracy confronts Norman, who is now assuming the "Mother" personality.
+She confronts Norman with the truth about Spool and his mother.
 At last knowing the truth, Norman rebels against "Mother" and destroys Spool's corpse.

 Continuity

-The 1990 sequel/prequel Psycho IV: The Beginning seemingly retcons the character of Emma Spool; in this film, Norman's father is stung to death by bees and not by Emma.
+The 1990 sequel/prequel Psycho IV: The Beginning seemingly retcons the character of Emma Spool.
+In this film, Norman's father is stung to death by bees and not by Emma.
 The events of the sequels are briefly mentioned by Norman in the present setting as he mentions causing more murders some years earlier.